d4l3k/gocoin/README.md

 ## Example
-(This omits error handling for simplicity.)
+(This example omits error handlings for simplicity.)

 ```go